christianotieno/platform-game/README.md

 ### Play The Game 🕹️

-Just run `npm run start` and go to `localhost:8080` in your favorite web browser.
+Just run `node server.js` and go to `localhost:8080` in your favorite web browser.

 ### Run linter checks